 At some point, you’ve probably heard the question asked (or maybe you’ve asked the question): why homeschool when your child can go to a public school funded by the government?

 But perhaps we should flip that question around.
 Homeschooling has grown in popularity with families throughout the United States.
 Several studies suggest that between 5 and 6 percent of school-age children are homeschooled (that’s about three million kids), and this number increases year by year.
-During the COVID-19 pandemic, many parents found themselves homeschooling either outright or de facto—and that only increased the popularity of homeschooling!
+During the COVID-19 pandemic, many parents found themselves homeschooling either outright or de facto—and that hands-on experience only increased the popularity of homeschooling!

 Religious freedom is one of the most repeated answers offered by parents when making the decision to homeschool their child.
 Public schools don’t incorporate religious studies into the classroom.
 Public school curricula may teach a different set of values and beliefs than what parents believe and want to instill in their child.